Pioneer punches ticket to state

-Ty Parker was three-for-three with two triples, five RBI and three runs scored as No. 6-ranked Pioneer ended a seven-year drought by run ruling Arapaho-Butler, 14-3 to win a regional championship and qualify for the state Class A baseball tournament.
+WAUKOMIS, Okla. — Ty Parker was three-for-three with two triples, five RBI and three runs scored as No. 6-ranked Pioneer ended a seven-year drought by run ruling Arapaho-Butler, 14-3, to win a regional championship and qualify for the state Class A baseball tournament.

 The Mustangs, 40-1, were determined to make state after falling just short of the mark last season.
 A shoulder injury to Leyton Parker, Ty’s older brother, proved to be major roadblock a year ago.
 Leyton did his part by walking four times and scoring three runs.